keelback-code/odd-art-history/README.md

 * Clear header and site ‘slogan’ (odd facts about old paintings), making the purpose clear to users of the site.
 * Navigation links listing Gallery, Odd Resources, Suggestions and Say Hi (which will link to Facebook), allowing for easy and intuitive navigation of site for all users.
 On desktop links will be underlined when they are hovered over to indicate to the user that they are clickable.
 * On mobile and most tablets the navigation bar will change to a hamburger design and will remain on the same side of the screen for continuity and ease of use.
-* Footer mirroring design of navigation links, which will link back to top of page, allowing for further easy navigation.
+* Footer that mirrors design of navigation links, which will link back to top of page, allowing for further easy navigation.
 Link will also be underlined when hovered over.
 * Header will always remain at top of page (will not be sticky) and footer will always remain at bottom of page as user scrolls in order to allow for maximum view of visual content.
 Easy return to the home page will be provided to counteract this feature.
 The main purpose of the footer will be to link to the top of the page, so that the user does not have to scroll back up.
 * The header 'Odd Art History' is also a link to the gallery page.
 It is not underlined when hovered over because it is not part of the navigation bar, but it is a link because this is common on web pages and therefore intuitive to modern web users.